-Performance Nutritionist Nigel Mitchell takes a deep dive into energy gels to see how they can help an individual reach their sporting and exercise goals.
+Performance Nutritionist Nigel Mitchell takes a deep dive into energy gels to see how they can help individuals reach their sporting and exercise goals.

-Energy gels have existed for around 30 years, and are really linked with performance sport.
-The use of gels in endurance sports like cycling are a core part of the rider's fuelling strategy, and they are also used in team sports such as rugby or football for an energy boost.
-The purpose of this article is to provide an overview of the potential uses of gels and how they can improve performance.
+Energy gels have existed for around 30 years and are closely linked with performance sports.
+The use of gels in endurance sports like cycling is a core part of the rider's fuelling strategy, and they are also used in team sports such as rugby or football for an energy boost.
+This article aims to provide an overview of the potential uses of gels and how they can improve performance.

 What are energy gels?

-I find that the best energy gels are the ones that have the simplest ingredients, and the new Elite gel is fully compliant with this philosophy.
-Each gel provides 25g of carbohydrate with a 2:1 maltodextrose:fructose ratio that maximises multisubstrate delivery, and natural flavourings.
+I find that the best energy gels have the simplest ingredients, and the new Elite gel fully complies with this philosophy.
+Each gel provides 25g of carbohydrates with a 2:1 maltodextrose:fructose ratio that maximises multisubstrate delivery and natural flavourings.

 "The gels are a great option when aiming to get fuel in on the bike, particularly during longer rides and races.
 Riders also use them before and between shorter-distance races to top up energy levels and provide a quick release of energy ready for an explosive effort."